-My husband is a Doukhobor, which means (among other things) that butter is very important.
-It’s something that his mother makes regularly, as though whipping up a batch of cultured butter were just as simple as going for a walk or breathing.
+My husband is a Doukhobor, which means (among other things) that butter is a very important part of his diet.
+It’s something that his mother makes regularly, as though whipping up a batch of homemade cultured butter was as simple as breathing.

 - Yield: 1 cup 1x

 - Mix the whipping cream and the culture in a 1 quart jar.
 Leave it on the counter to culture for at least 12 hours.

 - When you’re ready to make butter, start by whipping the cream.
 You can do this with a hand mixer, or by shaking the jar of whipping cream.

 - The whipping cream will thicken so that it seems like nothing is happening, but keep shaking/whipping.
 After about 10 to 15 minute the butter fat will separate from the buttermilk.
 (See photo above).